-- c.
-Allied Custom Gypsum; Ardex; Bonsal American, an Oldcastle company; CMP Specialty Products, Inc.; Conspec by Dayton Superior; Dependable Chemical Co., Inc.; Euclid Chemical Company (The); Hacker Industries, Inc.; USG Corporation; - 2.
-Cement Binder: Gypsum or blended gypsum cement as defined by ASTM C 219. - 3.
-Compressive Strength: - a.
-Gyp-Crete 2000; Typical range 2000 3200 psi at 28 days when tested according to ASTM C 109/C 109M, use at residential units. - b.
-Dura-Cap: Typical range 2500 4000 psi at 28 days when tested according to ASTM C 109/C 109M, at public areas - 4.
-Underlayment Additive: Resilient-emulsion product of underlayment manufacturer, formulated for use with underlayment when applied to substrate and conditions indicated. - B. Aggregate: Well-graded, washed gravel, 1/8 to 1/4 inch (3 to 6 mm); or coarse sand as recommended by underlayment manufacturer. - 1.
-Provide aggregate when recommended in writing by underlayment manufacturer for underlayment thickness required. - C. Water: Potable and at a temperature of not more than 70 deg F (21 deg C). - D. Reinforcement: For underlayment applied to wood substrates, provide galvanized metal lath or other corrosion-resistant reinforcement recommended in writing by underlayment manufacturer. - E. Primer: Product of underlayment manufacturer recommended in writing for substrate, conditions, and application indicated. - F. Corrosion-Resistant Coating: Recommended in writing by underlayment manufacturer for metal substrates. - G. Rigid Insulation: - Extruded polystyrene with a minimum density 1.8 pcf (8.8 kg/m3) Type VI, Owens Corning Foamular 400 High compressive Strength Rigid Foam Insulation or approved equal.
+- 1. Products: Subject to compliance with requirements, provide one of the following: - a.
+Maxxon Corporation; Acousti Mat, 1/8" to achieve STC rating of 50. - b.
+Submitted as approved equal, 1/8" to achieve STC rating of 50. - C. Aggregate: Well-graded, washed gravel, 1/8 to 1/4 inch (3 to 6 mm); or coarse sand as recommended by underlayment manufacturer. - 1.
+Provide aggregate when recommended in writing by underlayment manufacturer for underlayment thickness required. - D. Water: Potable and at a temperature of not more than 70 deg F (21 deg C). - E. Reinforcement: For underlayment applied to wood substrates, provide galvanized metal lath or other corrosion-resistant reinforcement recommended in writing by underlayment manufacturer. - F. Primer: Product of underlayment manufacturer recommended in writing for substrate, conditions, and application indicated. - G. Corrosion-Resistant Coating: Recommended in writing by underlayment manufacturer for metal substrates. - H. Rigid Insulation: - Extruded polystyrene with a minimum density 1.8 pcf (8.8 kg/m3) Type VI, Owens Corning Foamular 400 High compressive Strength Rigid Foam Insulation or approved equal.
 Insulation must meet ASTM C578.
-When the Gyp-Crete 2000/3.2K thickness is 1 inch (25 mm) to less than 11/2 inches (38 mm), the polystyrene board must have 1 inch (25 mm) [minimum] diameter holes 12 inches (305 mm) on center maximum in all directions for support pedestals. - H. Overspray Primer Sealer: - 1.
-Seal all areas that receive glue down floor goods with Maxxon Overspray according to manufacturer's specifications. - I. Acrylic Primer Sealer (Alternate to Overspray): - 1.
-Seal all areas that receive glue down floor goods with Maxxon Acrylic according to manufacturer's specifications. - 2.2 ACCESSORIES - A. Sound Mat: - 1.
-Products: Subject to compliance with requirements, provide one of the following: - a.
-Maxxon Corporation; Acousti Mat - b.
-Submitted as approved equal.
+When the Gyp-Crete 2000/3.2K thickness is 1 inch (25 mm) to less than 11⁄2 inches (38 mm), the polystyrene board must have 1 inch (25 mm) [minimum] diameter holes 12 inches (305 mm) on center maximum in all directions for support pedestals. - I. Overspray Primer Sealer: - 1.
+Seal all areas that receive glue down floor goods with Maxxon Overspray according to manufacturer's specifications. - J. Acrylic Primer Sealer (Alternate to Overspray): - 1.
+Seal all areas that receive glue down floor goods with Maxxon Acrylic according to manufacturer's specifications.

-- 3.1 EXAMINATION - A. Examine substrates, with Installer present, for conditions affecting performance.
+A. Examine substrates, with Installer present, for conditions affecting performance.
 1. Proceed with application only after unsatisfactory conditions have been corrected.